Changes and Life Events

 Pays your beneficiary the same monthly amount you were receiving at the time of death.

-Due to federal tax law, if there is too great a difference in ages between you and your beneficiary other than your spouse, this plan may not be available.
+Due to federal tax law, if there is too great a difference in the ages between you and your beneficiary other than your spouse, this plan may not be available.

 Allows up to four beneficiaries to receive monthly benefits upon your death.